 Fire Rescue: Ban on backyard burning in effect.
 There are no beach fires or campfires, except for Willingdon Beach Campsite, allowed within city limits.
-No changes to emergency response.
+For non-emergencies or backyard burning ban violations, call Fire Rescue at (604) 485-4431.
 Call 9-1-1 in the event of a fire or emergency.
-For non-emergencies or backyard burning ban violations, call Fire Rescue at (604) 485-4431.
-The department is taking measures to limit administrative procedures and public engagement.

 Bylaw Enforcement Officers: are assisting in enforcing Provincial Health Orders, such as the order to suspend dine-in restaurant and personal service businesses.
 Our bylaw officers regularly visit local parks and other community spaces to help remind our residents of the playground and sport court closures, as well as the important needfor physical distancing.